My TBR Pile of Doom: A Celebration of Unread Books

 4 books to better fit into and understand the workplace.
 Prince and Effective Executive are almost mandatory reading at this juncture.
 The Peter Principle is wry but sharp.
 Inside Drucker’s Brain I am still to tackle.

 Hope this wets your reading appetite and gets you onto a few of them.
 I can vouch that most have made it to the shelf only after some solid research and good reviews so the odds are decent that most are worth your precious time.
-Find a decent perch to park and dive into a few.
-I recommend outdoors now that summer is here.

 Happy Reading!